 When I was 17, I got my second job at a franchise Starbucks located inside the Marriott Hotel in Miami Beach, Florida.
 I would make coffee drinks as well as serve bakery items to customers.
 This job was my first exposure to food safety.
 It was the first step to understanding the importance and the role of food safety in a foodservice environment.

-you say is your "dream job" after you
+What would you say is your "dream job" after you graduate?

 My dream job after graduation would be to be part of a team managing the foodservice department in a public school nutrition environment.
 I want to be part of the team that makes sure the future of America are well fed.
 Nutrition is vital for the young minds that are the future of our nation.